 Caldwell Vineyard is located in the hills just east of the city of Napa and the winery is almost entirely contained within the 22,000 square foot cave.
 Check out the great views of the nearby vineyards as you drive up the hill to this winery.
 Besides serving as the facility for making their own wine, it is home to multiple small custom crush wineries.
-Their first vintage dates from 1998.
+John purchased his first Napa property in 1974 and sold grapes to other vintners for a number of years before releasing their first wines from the 1998 vintage.

 Owner John Caldwell’s original intent for this property was to build a subdivision.
 He was in the shoe retail businesses and had dreams of becoming a commercial developer in the early 1980’s.
 He even built a nice road installed an imposing gate and was ready to build homes.
 This was during a “no growth” period in the Napa Valley and his plans were stymied.
 Looking around his property at that time he saw few other vineyards in the immediate vicinity.